How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 Troubleshooting: when chapters don't arrive on your Kindle

-If you've followed every step and a chapter still isn't showing up on your device, work through this list in order.
+If you've followed every step and a file still isn't showing up on your device, work through this list in order.
 99% of "missing manga on Kindle" cases are one of the first three.

 1. The sender address isn't whitelisted with Amazon

 The single most common failure.
 Amazon silently drops emails from non-approved senders: no bounce, no error, just nothing on your Kindle.
 Open Amazon's Personal Document Settings and confirm delivery@mangasendr.com is listed under Approved Personal Document E-mail List.
-Add it if missing, then resend the chapter from the delivery history page.
+Add it if missing, then resend the file from the delivery history page.

 2. The wrong Kindle email address